My Love Loves Me

 My heart murmurs o'er

-As it strays to thee, --I love my love,
+As it strays to thee, --

 And my love loves me!